abobreshov/linkedInExportTool/_posts/news/2014-12-05-current-version.md

 * New fields added - IM, Phone, Website, Birthday
 * Fast ligthweigth export feature - export contact information (Full Name, Title, Company) without getting contact's page.
 It is faster and safe for ban way to export information
 * Export contacts of contact from particular contact page.
 Now you can export contacts of contact if particular contact allow you to see them (depends on contact privacy settings)
+* Do not need to scroll to the end of the your contact list from now
 * Bug fixing